 Since our inception, we have incurred significant operating losses.
-For the three months ended March 31, 2023, we used \$37.4 million in cash flows from operations.
+For the six months ended June 30, 2024, we used \$56.2 million in cash flows from operations.
 We did not generate positive cash flows from operations during the period and there are no assurances that we will generate positive cash flows in the future.
 Additionally, there are no assurances that we will be successful in obtaining an adequate level of financing for the development and commercialization of our product candidates.
 We expect to incur significant expenses and operating losses for the foreseeable future as we advance the preclinical and clinical development of our product candidates.
-We expect that our research and development and general and administrative costs will increase in connection with conducting preclinical studies and clinical trials for our product candidates, building out internal capacity to have products manufactured to support preclinical studies and clinical trials, expanding our intellectual property portfolio, and providing general and administrative support for our operations.
-As a result of these incurred and expected costs, we will need additional capital to fund our operations, which we may obtain from additional equity or debt financings, collaborations, licensing arrangements, or other sources.
+We expect that our research and development and general and administrative costs will increase in connection with conducting preclinical studies and clinical trials for our product candidates, building out internal capacity to have products manufactured to support preclinical studies and clinical trials as well as to manufacture commercial products, expanding our intellectual property portfolio, and providing general and administrative support for our operations.
+As a result of these incurred and expected expenses we will need additional capital to fund our operations, which we may obtain from additional equity or debt financings, collaborations, licensing arrangements, or other sources.

 We do not currently have any approved products and have never generated any revenue from product sales.
-We have historically financed our operations primarily through cash on hand and proceeds from the sale of our ordinary shares, series A ordinary shares, convertible preferred C shares and the issuance of debt.
-In March 2019 and December 2021, we received a \$100.0 million upfront payment and a \$30.0 million milestone payment, respectively, in connection with the Collaboration Agreement, which also provides us with research funding, and we are eligible to receive potential milestone payments and royalties.
+We have historically financed our operations primarily through cash on hand and proceeds from the sale of our ordinary shares, series A ordinary shares and convertible preferred C shares and the issuance of debt.
+In March 2019 and December 2021, we received a \$100.0 million upfront payment and a \$30.0 million milestone payment, respectively, in connection with the Collaboration Agreement, which also provided us with research funding.
+On December 20, 2023, we entered into an Asset Purchase Agreement with Johnson & Johnson Innovative Medicine pursuant to which the Company sold and assigned to Johnson & Johnson Innovative Medicine the UCLB RPGR License Agreement relating to the research, development, manufacture and exploitation of the RPGR Product, and other related assets as described in the Asset Purchase Agreement.
+In connection with entering into the Asset Purchase Agreement, we entered into a Termination Agreement with Johnson & Johnson Innovative Medicine terminating the Collaboration Agreement.
+The Company and Johnson & Johnson Innovative Medicine also entered into a Supply Agreement on December 20, 2023 pursuant to which we agreed to manufacture and supply the RPGR Product for Johnson & Johnson Innovative Medicine.
+In December 2023, we received a non-refundable upfront payment of \$65.0 million in connection with the Asset Purchase Agreement, and in the first quarter of 2024 we received a milestone payment of \$50.0 million in connection with the achievement of the initiation of the extension study for the Phase 3 LUMEOS clinical trial for the RPGR Product.